in28minutes/cloud.in28minutes.com/_posts/2020-06-08-aws-async-amazon-sqs.md

 ![](/images/aws/02-Queuing/sqs-simple-flow.png)

 Let's see the steps involved in sending and receiving a message on the SQS queue:
-- Producer places message on queue
+- Step I: Producer places message on queue
 	- Receives globally unique message ID ABCDEFGHIJ (used to track the message)
-- Consumer polls for messages
+- Step II: Consumer polls for messages
 	- Receives the message ABCDEFGHIJ along with a receipt handle XYZ
-- Message remains in the queue while the consumer processes the message
+- Step III: Message remains in the queue while the consumer processes the message
 	- Other consumers will not receive ABCDEFGHIJ even if they poll for messages
-- Consumer processes the message successfully
+- Step IV: Consumer processes the message successfully
 	- Calls delete message (using receipt handle XYZ)
 	- Message is removed from the queue